 We Visit Smit Village – No Luck with Wool

 It was a cold chilly Sunday when we drove up to Smit village.
 It was very foggy, and we could barely see anything outside.
 Fortunately, as we were about to reach the Smit village, the view cleared.
 As we took a turn in the road, we suddenly hit a wide-open expanse of bare hills.
-We told the taxi driver, STOP!
+We told the taxi driver to STOP!
 We had spotted what we thought were sheep and cows in the far distance.
 We got out of the car and started to run up and down through the hills.
 The shepherds looked at us in amazement!
-The stood frozen as we approached them.
+They stood frozen as we approached them.
 The shepherds only spoke their local Smit dialect of Khasi.
-But we knew how to tell them we were looking for “longbrot” (sheep).
+But we knew how to tell them that we were looking for “langbrot” (sheep).

 Joanna talking and having a great time with the shepherds

-There we stood, with the shepherds and their flock of sheep grazing..
+There we stood, with the shepherds and their flock of sheep grazing.
 Their fleece was dirty but looked good.
 Since we didn’t know much about sheep breeds, we asked if they sold their fleece for wool.
-The shepherds shook their heads and insisted that they only raised sheep for eating, not for wool.
-We worked hard at taking lots of photos of the sheep so we could identify the breed and get a confirmation on the quality of the wool.
-We later discovered that the sheep in Smit isn’t the right breed that produces good quality wool.
+The shepherds shook their heads and insisted that they only raised sheep for their meat, not for wool.
+We worked hard at taking lots of photos of the sheep so we could identify the breed and figure out the quality of the wool.
+We later discovered that the sheep in Smit wasn’t the right breed for good quality wool.